certtools/intelmq/docs/user/configuration-management.rst

 Runtime Configuration
 ---------------------

 This configuration is used by each bot to load its specific (runtime) parameters.
 Usually, the `BOTS` file is used to generate `runtime.conf`.
 Also, the IntelMQ Manager generates this configuration.
 You may edit it manually as well.
-Be sure to re-load the bot (see the intelmqctl documentation).
+Be sure to re-load the bot (see the :doc:`intelmqctl`).

 **Template:**